teambit/envs/README.md

 What is bit?
 -------------
-Bit is an echo system for creating, maintaing and collaborating around javascript components.
+Bit is an echo system for creating, maintaining and collaborating around javascript components.
 It's composed from the bit cli, an open source tool which acts as a distributed network of components.
 The component is a small, sharable and reusable code part.
 It may be created and consumed in one project (author) and shared with others (consumers).
 Consumers may offer changes and push back code if they are allowed.
 The second part is the bit.dev component cloud.
 This is where open source components are shared with the world and closed source components can be shared with teams and selected groups of users.
 This give you the power of search and discoverability over large scale units of code.
+For more information on bit read the (docs)[https://docs.bit.dev/docs/what-is-bit].

 Why do we need environments?
 -----------------------------
-There is more then one way to skin a cat.
+There is more then one way to skin a cat, hence there is more then one way to maintain a component.
 When consuming source code you need to agree on that way.
 Users which write vanilla code would like to share it with typescript users and vice versa.
 Even very similar flavors of components may have different needs in terms of configurations and dependencies.
-In order to collaborate well, we would like to decouple the logic from the way we build and test it.
+In order to collaborate well, we would like to decouple the logic from the way we build and test the component.
 This way we can apply fixes and move around the code base with little consideration to every build and test detail.

 Environments are bit extensions which are aimed to help with the development of bit components and accommodate reusability.
 They solve that by providing integration betweens bit and the authors development tool set.
 They also aim to provide smart defaults and best practices when it comes to dealing with the component medium.